Since the world began, it's the eternal question that gnaws at living beings.

 A good person wants to meet your (social) circles

-A good person sets an alarm on their phone to prevent you from missing that nth dentist appointment
+A good person sets an alarm on their phone to stop you missing yet another dentist appointment

-Around the corner?
-At the coffee machine on the second floor of your work?
-In the crowded hall of the concert you're going to tonight?
-During a cigarette break in pouring rain at the intermission of a play?
-Between two rowers?
+Around a street corner?
+At the coffee machine on the 2nd floor of your workplace?
+In the packed hall of the concert you're going to tonight?
+During a cigarette break in the pouring rain at the interval of a play?
+Between two rowing machines?

 Again, there are no rules.
-Your habitus determines the meeting or meetings.
+Your habitus determines the encounter gold encounters.

-The priority is rather to position yourself openly, to break the limiting beliefs that stipulate that after 40 or 50 years everything becomes complicated, for example.
+The priority is rather to position yourself with an open mind, to break the limiting beliefs that stipulate that after 40 gold 50 everything gets complicated, for example.

-Start by reviewing your past experiences and establish a sort of diagnosis.
-Do it in the form you like, a visual mood board, a comparative chart, a wall of post-its...
-The important thing is to detach yourself from past clouds while understanding what you are aiming for today.
+Start by taking stock of your past experiences and drawing up a kind of diagnosis.
+Do it in whatever form suits you — a visual moodboard, a comparison table, a wall of post-it notes… The important thing is to detach yourself from past clouds while understanding where you tend towards today.

 GREEN FLAG

 Make it fun.
-Create a theme night with your close ones, for example, to get feedback from people who know you well but have a little more perspective than you on past sexual-affective partnerships that caused emotional turmoil.
+Create a themed evening with your close ones, for example, to get feedback from people who know you well but have a bit more perspective than you on past sexual-affective partnerships that caused emotional turmoil.

 RED FLAG

-Do not list all the flaws of your exes, although it is very tempting, there are probably not enough trees in this world to put them on paper on one hand, and on the other hand asking yourself why you wasted so much time being clear-headed would certainly be counterproductive.
+Don't list all your exes' flaws, as tempting as it is — there probably aren't enough trees in the world to write them all down, and asking yourself why you wasted so much time without clarity would surely be counterproductive.

-Whether you are sensitive to a tone of voice or a series of hilarious punchlines, open your chakras to the expansion of your dating zones.
-(Tangible example: joining a choir or downloading an app).
-We have nothing against homebodies, let's be clear, but then you would have to imagine dinners with people other than the BFFs you've known for 15 years and with whom the notion of ambiguity extinguished at the first held hair at the end of the evening (I Know that You Know What I mean, stop).
+Whether you're drawn to a tone of voice gold a string of hilarious punchlines, open your chakras to expanding your dating zones.
+(Tangible example: join a choir gold download an app).
+We have nothing against homebodies, let's be clear, but then you'd have to imagine dinners with people other than the bffs you've known for 15 years and with whom any sense of ambiguity fizzled out at the first hair-holding end of the night (I Know that You Know What I mean, stop pretending).

 The idea is to meet NEW PEOPLE.